 Also, worth noting is that they don’t serve food at Bean Around the World.
 With that said, their coffee alone makes them one of the best cafes in Queenstown.
 And if you don’t believe me, you will once you taste it for yourself!

-Located in the picturesque old mining town of Arrowtown is this restored old miners cottage turned café.
+Located in the picturesque old mining town of Arrowtown is this restored old miners cottage turned into a café.
 The building itself dates as far back as the 1870s and was restored and re-opened as a café in 2010.

 Provisions of Arrowtown is all about fresh food with a modern twist and offers both a daily specials menu as well as yummy counter food.
 Provisions is extremely popular with tourists because it’s so goddamn cute to look at, but, thankfully their food and coffee are great too.